7.6 SOLID Principles

 When to apply SOLID:

 SOLID proves its worth as projects grow.
-Refactor when you see these signals:
+Start simple, then refactor when you see these signals:

-- SRP: More than one reason to modify a class → split it
+- SRP: A class has more than one reason to change → split it

-- OCP: Adding features requires editing existing classes → add abstractions
+- OCP: Adding new features requires editing existing classes → add abstractions

 - LSP: Overridden methods throw exceptions or have empty implementations → reconsider inheritance